danielbaker06072001/cykod_be_authen_service/README.md

 [https://www.youtube.com/watch?v=ffYCgcDgsfw]

-# How to create migrate file

-migrate create -ext sql -dir Migration/sql -seq create_users_table

-# How to run migrate up

-make <command_in_makefile>

-# How to connect to redis from docker, and how to check if bit exist

-docker exec -it authentication_redis redis-cli

--   CHECK BIT: getbit u:bit 4097051691
--   SET BIT : setbit u:bit 4097051691

 # Authentication Services

 This project implements authentication services for user management, including functionalities for user registration, login, and password hashing with salt.
 The services are written in Go and use a secure hashing algorithm to protect user passwords.